TheEnigmaBlade/Riot-API-Java-Wrapper/README.md

 Java Wrapper for the Riot API
 =============================

-A power and easy-to-use wrapper for the [Riot Developer API](https://developer.riotgames.com/).
+A powerful and easy-to-use wrapper for the [Riot Developer API](https://developer.riotgames.com/).

 Requires Java 7 or higher.